algernon-A/PlopTheGrowables/README.md

 ## Meta
 ### Known mod conflicts
-- [Realistic Workplaces and Households](https://mods.paradoxplaza.com/mods/87755/Windows) is not compatible with this mod, as it replaces the same game system that this mod needs to modify.
 - [Urban Inequality](https://mods.paradoxplaza.com/mods/110245/Windows) is not compatible with this mod, as it replaces the same game system that this mod needs to modify.

+### Former mod conflicts
+- [Realistic Workplaces and Households](https://mods.paradoxplaza.com/mods/87755/Windows) used to be incompatible with this mod, but this has been resolved with the latest update to that mod.

 ### Translations
 This mod supports localization via a [CrowdIn project](https://crowdin.com/project/plop-the-growables).
 Please help out if you can!